 4. Grounding zone processes: Improved understanding of processes in grounding zones is needed to assess the role of fast-flowing ice streams and outlet glaciers on the stability of ice sheets.
 Conceptual geological models of grounding-line environments have been inferred from stratigraphic successions.
 Remote sensing studies using satellite observations and geophysical surveys have been conducted at grounding lines of major ice streams, and studies of processes at modern grounding lines are underway (Anandakrishnan et al., 2007; Alley et al., 2007; Horgan et al., 2013; Christianson et al., 2013).
-Few direct measurements or materials have been collected at grounding lines and grounding zones of fast-flowing ice streams and outlet glaciers (Begeman et al., 2018; Venturelli et al., 2020).
+Few direct measurements or materials have been collected at grounding lines and grounding zones of fastflowing ice streams and outlet glaciers (Begeman et al., 2018; Venturelli et al., 2020).
 Small diameter access holes are needed to deploy instruments to measure spatial and temporal changes in these critical areas.
+Shallow coring (~300 m) at Crary Ice Rise could provide a short (1000 year) climate record while also dating the timing of grounding at this site and possibly accessing marine ice-filled relic basal crevasses.